 European influence can also be seen in the cuisine of Chilean Patagonia, and you’ll likely find risottos, pizza, and more.
 We were surprised at the number of pizzerias.
 If you’re craving a tasty pizza, try Napoli Pizzeria Italiana, which offers a great variety of toppings that cater to both meat lovers and vegetarians.

 Unimarc is a Chilean chain store that is popular among locals and travelers.
-There are also a few other supermercados, like Express Market, that offer some food, wine, and basic self-care/beauty items.
+There are also a few other supermercados, like Express Market, that offer some food, wine, and basic self-care/beauty items if needed.

 There are so many incredible activities in and around Puerto Natales, and tours are a very popular and convenient option.
 No matter the time of year, tours are pretty widely available.
 However, if you plan to take a tour during peak season, it is best to book in advance.
 Because tours are so popular here, many companies have a website or at least their contact information online.